Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Quantum mechanical description of the piezoelectric interaction

 \subsection{Link to MW reflection measurements}

-This section attempts to reconcile the engineers picture with the physicists picture by showing how reflection measurements performed in laboratory are linked to the annihilation operators description, which holds a central place in second quantization.
+This section attempts to reconcile the engineers picture, primarily using the notions of voltages, currents and immitance, with the physicists picture, relying on coupling rates for an Hamiltonian formulation, by showing how reflection measurements performed in laboratory are linked to the ladder operators description, which holds a central place in second quantization.
 The admittance curve fitted by the BVD model as described in the previous section is generally obtained via microwave reflection measurements $S_{11}[\omega]$.
 These measurements are also easily described in terms of annihilation operators.
 A single microwave mode interacting with a single mechanical mode via the piezoelectric interaction

 are evolving according to the coupled modes equations

 Taking Laplace's transform \footnote{Defined here and in the rest of the article such that $f(t) \rightarrow f[s] = \int_{0}^{\infty} e^{-s t} f(t) dt $} and defining susceptibilities for the microwave field \footnote{ $s$ is the complex frequency from Laplace transform.
 Its imaginary part is related to the frequency with the physicist convention as $\text{Im}(s) = -\omega$.
 This convention is used in the rest of the paper to go from Laplace transform to the frequency domain. }